teloxide/teloxide/README.md

 </div>

 ### Dialogues management
 A dialogue is described by an enumeration, where each variant is one of possible dialogue's states.
-There are also _transition functions_, which turn a dialogue from one state to another, thereby forming an [FSM].
+There are also _subtransition functions_, which turn a dialogue from one state to another, thereby forming a [FSM].

 [FSM]: https://en.wikipedia.org/wiki/Finite-state_machine

 Below is a bot, which asks you three questions and then sends the answers back to you.
-Here's possible states for a dialogue:
+First, let's start with an enumeration (a collection of our dialogue's states):

 ([dialogue_bot/src/dialogue/mod.rs](https://github.com/teloxide/teloxide/blob/master/examples/dialogue_bot/src/dialogue/mod.rs))
 ```rust